 I’m excited to be hitting the road soon, but I’m sad to be leaving friends here in Houston.

-Jessi of Outbound Adventurer and I have been camping and hiking in Texas state parks and other public lands since 2010, and this past weekend was our last chance to explore together in the scenic Texas Hill Country.
+My best friend, Jessi, and I have been camping and hiking in Texas state parks and other public lands since 2010, and this past weekend was our last chance to explore together in the scenic Texas Hill Country.

 With the Veterans Day holiday weekend upon us, many of the state parks were booked, so we turned elsewhere.
 Pace Bend Park, maintained by Travis County, boasts 400 primitive carside sites with no reservations required, so we headed that way.